 'string-replace': dist: files: 'build/': '*.html' # dest: source

 When you have cache busting in place, you can enjoy setting a long expires to your asset files.
-We know that fingerprinted assets will always be different, you can then adjust your .htaccess file to allow for longer cacheing times on assets you are busting.
-Example.
+We know that fingerprinted assets will always be different, you can then adjust your .htaccess file to allow for longer caching times on assets you are busting.
+Here is an example.

 Our build process (using Assemble and Grunt) needed a solution to the cache problem.
 Using these two Grunt libraries, you have an asset fingerprinting, cache-busting tool for your static site.
 It’s important to add, Ruby on Rails already has cache-busting functionality with the asset pipeline.

 So there you have it!
 This is our solution for now for our static sites.
 Now that you know, give it a shot.
 Enjoy busting all the caches!